mhkeller/d3-gantt-isotope/README.md

-# A filterable and sortable Gantt Chart using D3.js and Isotope.js
+## A filterable and sortable Gantt Chart using D3 and Isotope

 Another exercise in making a filterable and sortable gantt chart.